hoggmania/PoV-keycloak-authentication-delegation/doc/README.md

 In general, there seemed to take extra precaution because assertion references are transmitted in Front Channel via user's browser in the Internet.

 ### 4.2.3.1.
 Assertion Reference Manufacture/Modification
 + Both keycloak's and the external authentication server's endpoints in Front Channel MUST NOT accept HTTP connection but MUST only accept HTTPS connections.
+It might be treated by keycloak's realm settings ("Login" -> "Require SSL" -> all requests ).
-+ Assertion reference MUST NOT contain any information about an authenticated user and MUST be created with at least 256 bits of entropy
++ Assertion reference MUST NOT contain any information about an authenticated user and MUST be created with at least 256 bits of entropy.
+As a quick remedy, I've add a skeleton for its verificaton in the providers.

 ### 4.2.3.2.
 Assertion Reference Disclosure
 + same as the first item mentioned in 4.2.3.1.